Graduate Certificate - Merchandising

-This course is an advanced study of issues and management strategies necessary to design and produce a competitively priced product.
-Students examine the role of globalization and rapidly changing technology in development of a successful product.
+This course is an advanced study of issues and management strategies necessary to design and produce a competitively priced product while offering visibility over material procurement and apparel production practices including the treatment of workers.
+Students examine the role of globalization, sustainability, and rapidly changing technology in the development of a successful product.

 Students in this course examine integrated marketing communications to understand promotional strategies and techniques and pursue cultural and global awareness, social responsibility, and ethical decision-making.